tristanlatr/NiklasRosenstein/README.md

 #### Orgs

+Looking for all my other code?
+Try these orgs:

 * [nrosenstein-c4d](https://github.com/nrosenstein-c4d) &ndash; Source code for all the Cinema 4D plugins I built back in the days.
 * [nrosenstein-forks](https://github.com/nrosenstein-forks) &ndash; This is where I fork repositories to for contributions.
 * [nrosenstein-old](https://github.com/nrosenstein-old) &ndash; Old projects that are totally unmaintained but could still be useful to some.